Estanislao Esteban Karlic: Biography

 On 6 June 1977, Karlic was appointed titular bishop of Castrum by Pope Paul VI.
-He received his episcopal consecration on the following August 15 from Cardinal Raúl Francisco Primatesta, with Bishops Alfredo Disandro and Cándido Rubiolo serving as co-consecrators.
-Karlic was later named Coadjutor Archbishop of and Apostolic Administrator of Paraná on January 19, 1983, eventually succeeding to the post of its Archbishop on April 1, 1986.
+He received his episcopal consecration on the following 15 August from Cardinal Raúl Francisco Primatesta, with Bishops Alfredo Disandro and Cándido Rubiolo serving as co-consecrators.
+Karlic was later named Coadjutor Archbishop of and Apostolic Administrator of Paraná on 19 January 1983, eventually succeeding to the post of its Archbishop on 1 April 1986.

 From 1986 to 1992, he was a member of the commission for the redaction of the new Catechism of the Catholic Church.
 In 1999, Karlic called for unity among the people of the Western Hemisphere and for the respect of small nations' cultures.
-He served as President of the Argentine Episcopal Conference for two successive terms (1996–1999, 1999–2002) before resigning as Paraná's archbishop on April 29, 2003, after seven years of service.
+He served as President of the Argentine Episcopal Conference for two successive terms (1996–1999, 1999–2002) before resigning as Paraná's archbishop on 29 April 2003, after seven years of service.

-Pope Benedict XVI created him Cardinal-Priest of Beata Maria Vergine Addolorata a piazza Buenos Aires in the consistory of November 24, 2007.
-As he was beyond the age of 80 at the time of his elevation, Karlic will never be eligible to participate in a papal conclave.
+Pope Benedict XVI created him Cardinal-Priest of Beata Maria Vergine Addolorata a piazza Buenos Aires in the consistory of 24 November 2007.
+As he was beyond the age of 80 at the time of his elevation, Karlic was never eligible to participate in a papal conclave.

-Cardinal Karlic is seen as theologically moderate and as a conciliator between conservative and liberal factions in the Argentine Church.
-He believes that “the family is the sanctuary of love and of life” and that “the human community is destined for fraternity”.
+Cardinal Karlic was seen as theologically moderate and as a conciliator between conservative and liberal factions in the Argentine Church.
+He believed that "the family is the sanctuary of love and of life" and that "the human community is destined for fraternity".

 Cardinal Karlic celebrated his 45th episcopal anniversary on 15 August 2022 with a Mass of thanksgiving.
-The 97-year-old cardinal resides in the Benedictine Monastery of Our Lady of Paraná, in Aldea María Luisa.
+The cardinal resided in the Benedictine Monastery of Our Lady of Paraná, in Aldea María Luisa.

+Karlic died on 8 August 2025, at the age of 99; his health had been failing for some time.